Dr Jan Green

 Member – Performance Management Institute

-Jan received The Lecturer of the Year Award in 2016 and is a Reader in Teaching, Learning and Student Success.
-In November 2017 Jan was awarded the Owain Glyndŵr Society Prize in recognition of her support for the promotion of learning, education, enterprise and innovation.
+Jan was formally recognized as the Best Lecturer in the School of Social and Life Sciences in 2018.
+In November 2017 Jan was awarded the Owain Glyndŵr Society Prize in recognition of her support for the promotion of learning, education, enterprise and innovation Previously she received The Lecturer of the Year Award in 2016 and her formal role is a Reader in Teaching, Learning and Student Success.

 She currently teaches the following modules: